BurntBeefBurrito/CS30-final/reflection.md

 - I figured out how to open images, and other information from folders in a quirky way using eval
 - I think in terms of learning, I learned a lot, but accomplishing stuff on the other hand...
 - I didn't need any sort of tutorials, only explanations for things I didn't fully understand
+- I'm proud of how I did my comments over the course of the project
+- The way I did the scrolling for writer on the left seemed kinda neat

 ## Misc comments/regrets
 - I didn't get the thing together enough to ask for input from others